Chimara Feel Good Kitchen

-Chimara Feel Good Kitchen (K-aɪ-mɑ:-rɑ:) is a Health Food Restaurant in the Philippines.
-It is also the sister company of the popcorn brand Taters.
+Chimara Feel Good Kitchen (K-aɪ-mɑ:-rɑ:) is a health food restaurant in the Philippines.
+It is the sister company of the popcorn brand Taters.

 History

 The food outlet started as Chimara Neo-Vegan Café in July 2002.
 It was initially registered with the Philippine Department of Trade and Industry (DTI) as a sole proprietorship of its founder, Ana Maria C. Tanchanco.
 It was incorporated with the Securities and Exchange Commission (SEC) in January 2005 as a 100% family-owned, Filipino corporation.

 In 2016, Chimara rebranded itself as Chimara Feel Good Kitchen, opening its new branch at U.P.
 Town Center, Diliman, Quezon City where both branches serve new and improved Healthy Feel Good meals.

 Structure and Operations

 Chimara is under the company Taters Enterprise Inc., owned by Ana Maria C. Tanchanco as a family-owned, Filipino corporation.

 Franchises

 Chimara has two existing Philippine brands in Greenbelt 3, Ayala Center Makati, and in U.P.
 Town Center, Diliman, Quezon City.